-This is a free interactive online course on locally-led and community-based climate change adaptation strategies.
+This is an interactive online course on locally-led and community-based climate change adaptation strategies.
 It is predominantly for participants of the RedR UK Climate Change Adaptation and Disaster Risk Reduction programme.

-RedR UK is offering a free of charge, innovative, high-quality online training course aiming to provide participants with the skills and knowledge to describe the types and interventions of locally-led adaptation (LLA), and what the benefits of monitoring, evaluating, and learning would be in a LLA project.
+RedR UK is offering an innovative, high-quality online training course aiming to provide participants with the skills and knowledge to describe the types and interventions of locally-led adaptation (LLA), and what the benefits of monitoring, evaluating, and learning would be in a LLA project.
 It is a practical course on implementing, scaling up, and evaluating locally-led adaptation programmes in communities around the world.

 The training consists of a series of webinars for participants to engage with, before joining a live, practical seminar (see time details on this page for the live session).
 In total, participants will be expected to spend about 3 hours on this training.

 After completing this course, you will be able to:

 - Describe the types and intervention areas of LLA, and reflect on what could be implemented in your own project locations

 - Assess how LLA can be scaled up in your own context and projects, and what barriers need overcoming

 - Appraise what would require monitoring, evaluating, and learning (MEL) in a climate smart village project.